epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 ### TODO
-- fix grinding flood by buttons missed
+- describe customer settings in readme
 - record a demo gif
-- describe customer settings in readme

 ### Feature-requests
 - publish as package